 Hi there!

-Deep Creek is on the North Carolina side of Great Smoky Mountains National Park, and this also makes it a less visited area of the national park compared to other areas.
+Deep Creek is on the North Carolina side of the Smoky Mountains, and this also makes it a less visited area of the national park compared to other areas.

 And for waterfalls in this area, Indian Creek Falls is one of the great waterfalls in the Smoky Mountains!